EtnaLabs/Sai/README.md

 # SAI

-A tiny CLI AI tool.
+A tiny CLI AI tool, to ask bash questions from your bash.

 Here's an example: